MSU-Libraries/sandhill/README.md

 NOTE: If you want to keep this image tag deploy past a server reboot, you will need to update the service file to use it as well.
-To do this, replace the variables in the [sandhill-stack.server](/etc/systemd/system/sandhill-stack.service) for `ExecStart`, `ExecStop`, and `ExecReload` to match the command you used above (adding in the environment variable for `TAG` and swapping the second docker-compose file with `docker-compose.rollback.yml`).
+To do this, replace the variables in the [sandhill-stack.server](/etc/systemd/system/sandhill-stack.service) for `ExecStart`, `ExecStop`, and `ExecReload` to match the command you used above (adding in the environment variable for `TAG` and adding an additional docker-compose to the command, `docker-compose.rollback.yml`).